amilakanishka/ECommerce-Product-Recommender-Using-Machine-Learning/README.md

 ### How to read our code: ###

 The repository contains the following folders:
-Data folder which contains the EDA on a Jupyter Notebook and a webscraping notebook.
+Data folder which contains the ETL on a Jupyter Notebook and a webscraping notebook.
 Presentation folder contains the powerpoint presentation.
 Folders containing Machine Learning notebooks and outputs